yashthedeveloper23/CollegePractical/README.md

-# CollegePractical
-to store all the practical files of college
+# To store all the files of college practical